david-zwicker/video-analysis/projects/mouse_burrows/README.md

 ------------|-------------------------------------------
-dateutil    | Used for being less picky about date formats descartes   | Used for debug plotting of shapes futures     | Used for threaded processing of videos grip        | Used for converting markdown to html pandas      | Used for writing results to csv files pint        | Used for result with physical units
+dateutil    | Used for being less picky about date formats descartes   | Used for debug plotting of shapes grip        | Used for converting markdown to html pandas      | Used for writing results to csv files pint        | Used for result with physical units